UCL/cathpy/README.md

 **Should I be using it?**

-If you are looking for a general Bioinformatics toolkit, you should look at BioPython first.
+If you are looking for a general Bioinformatics toolkit, you probably want to look at [BioPython](https://biopython.org/) first.

 This project does contain generic libraries and tools, however the code is new and the API may move around.
-It has been published mainly for internal use (within CATH) however it has been release as open source in case others find the tools helpful.
+It has been published mainly for internal use (within CATH), however it has been released as open source in case others find the tools helpful.

 **So, why doesn't this use BioPython?**

 We may well merge in some BioPython modules in the future.
 There are few features that BioPython does not currently handle (eg regarding fairly low-level manipulation of alignments).
-At some point, we may look into turning some of this code into suggestions / pull-requests for BioPython.
+At some point, we may look into turning some of this code into suggestions / pull-requests.

 ## References